munificent/game-programming-patterns/book/flyweight.markdown

 I say "almost" here because the performance bean counters will rightfully want to know how this compares to using an enum.
 Referencing the terrain by pointer implies an indirect lookup.
 To get to some terrain data like the movement cost, you first have to follow the pointer in the grid to find the terrain object, and then find the movement cost there.
 Chasing a pointer like this can cause a cache miss, which can slow things down.

 As always, the golden rule of optimization is *profile first*.
 Modern computer hardware is too complex for performance to be a game of pure reason anymore.
-In my tests while writing this chapter, there was no noticeable difference between using an enum or a flyweight.
+In my tests for this chapter, there was no penalty for using a flyweight over an enum.
 Flyweights were actually noticeably faster.
 But that's entirely dependent on how other stuff is laid out in memory.

 What I *am* confident of is that using flyweight objects shouldn't be dismissed out of hand.
 They give you the advantages of an object-oriented style without the expense of tons of objects.
 If you find yourself creating an enum and doing lots of switches on it, consider this pattern instead.
 If you're worried about performance, at least profile first before changing your code to a less maintainable style.